-Our SoLR guidance states that the deemed tariff onto which the customers of the failed supplier are moved must not reflect more than the reasonable costs of supply (including costs attributable to the purchase of gas or electricity at short notice), together with a reasonable profit.18
+Our SoLR guidance states that the deemed tariff onto which the customers of the failed supplier are moved must not reflect more than the reasonable costs of supply (including costs attributable to the purchase of gas or electricity at short notice), together with a reasonable profit.

-We analysed each of the deemed contract prices put forward by the suppliers who submitted offers to be appointed as the SoLR, and calculated a Typical Domestic Consumption Value (TDCV) annual bill figure.
-We took the prices being charged into consideration as part of the deal for customers, with a general preference to minimise additional charges that consumers might face, all other things being equal.
-Of the bidders who volunteered, all offered deemed tariffs that are competitive compared to their own Standard Variable Tariffs, which are below the current price cap.
+We analysed each of the deemed contract prices put forward by the suppliers who submitted offers to be appointed as the SoLR, and calculated a typical annual bill figure.
+We took the prices being charged into consideration as part of the deal for customers, with a general preference to minimise additional charges that consumers might face, provided that the prices were not contingent on recovery of expected supply costs from the levy.
+While a majority of bidders offered a tariff below the price cap, only a minority of bidders, including Octopus Energy, offered a tariff below the average prices of Go Effortless Energy.